Zodiac Killer: Donna Lass

 Registered nurse Donna Lass (25) was last seen on September 6, 1970, in Stateline, Nevada.
 She worked at the Sahara Tahoe casino until 2:00 a.m. that morning.
 Her boss and landlord both received phone calls from an anonymous man who claimed Lass had an illness in her family and would not be returning.
 Her car was parked near her apartment, which was undisturbed.

-Paul Avery received a Lake Tahoe postcard several months later with potential connections to Lass' disappearance.
+Paul Avery received a Lake Tahoe postcard several months later with potential connections to Lass's disappearance.
 Like the "13-Hole Punch Card", placed over the original image is a collage of phrases like "Peek through the pines...around in the snow".
 It also said, "Sought Victim 12" and included the symbol.

-In 1986, the Placer County Sheriff's Office located a skull near Emigrant Gap along California State Route 20 in the Sierra Nevada.
+In 1986, the Placer County, California, Sheriff's Office located a skull near Emigrant Gap along California State Route 20 in the Sierra Nevada.
 The South Lake Tahoe Police Department began investigating a connection to the Zodiac killing spree in 2001.
-DNA profiling determined it was Donna Lass' skull in 2023.
+DNA profiling determined it was Donna Lass's skull in 2023.